 • a copy of the child's birth certificate.

-Withheld personal income tax can be returned for past years, but only for the last 3.
+Withheld personal income tax can be returned for previous years, but only for the last 3 years.
 In 2019 - for 2018, 2017 and 2016.

-Sometimes they still refuse a tax deduction, it is best to contact the Federal Tax Service in advance to find out all the nuances.
+Sometimes they still refuse a tax deduction; it is best to contact the Federal Tax Service in advance to find out all the nuances.

 • Marriage certificate;